RakshaKagadalu/SafeTogether/README.md

-# SafeTogether-AED-FinalProject
+# SafeTogether-FinalProject

 Pandemic Management Systems

-This is a pandemic management system for AED- INFO5100 final project
+This is a pandemic management system as part of final project

 ## Authors